 Mrs. Doubtfire

-Mrs. Doubtfire is a 1993 American comedy-drama film directed by Chris Columbus, written by Randi Mayem Singer and Leslie Dixon, based on the 1987 novel, Madame Doubtfire, by Anne Fine.
-The film was produced by Mark Radcliffe, Marsha Garces Williams and her real life ex-husband Robin Williams, who also starred in the lead role.
+Mrs. Doubtfire is a 1993 American comedy-drama film directed by Chris Columbus, written by Randi Mayem Singer and Leslie Dixon, based on the 1987 novel Madame Doubtfire, by Anne Fine.
+The film was produced by Mark Radcliffe, Marsha Garces Williams and her then-husband Robin Williams, who also starred in the lead role.
 The film co-stars Sally Field, Pierce Brosnan, Harvey Fierstein, and Robert Prosky.
-It follows a recently divorced actor who disguises himself as an elderly female housekeeper to be able to interact with his children.
-The film addresses themes of divorce and the effects it has on a family.
+It follows a recently divorced voice actor who disguises himself as an elderly female housekeeper in order to spend time with his children.

 Plot

-Freelance voice actor Daniel Hillard lives in San Francisco and is a devoted father to three children — 14-year-old Lydia, 12-year-old Chris, and 5-year-old Natalie — although his workaholic wife Miranda considers him immature and unreliable.
-After quitting a gig due to a disagreement over a morally questionable scene, Daniel throws Chris a chaotic birthday party, despite Miranda's objections due to Chris's poor grades.
+Freelance voice actor Daniel Hillard lives in San Francisco and is a devoted father to three children – 14-year-old Lydia, 12-year-old Chris, and five-year-old Natalie – although his workaholic wife Miranda considers him immature and unreliable.
+After quitting a gig following a disagreement over a morally questionable script, Daniel throws Chris a chaotic birthday party, despite Miranda's objections due to Chris's poor grades.
 In the ensuing argument, Miranda says she wants a divorce.
-Due to his unemployed and homeless status, Miranda is granted sole custody of the children, with Daniel having visitation rights every Saturday; shared custody is contingent on Daniel finding a steady job and suitable residence within three months.
+Due to Daniel's unemployed and homeless status, Miranda is granted sole custody of the children, with Daniel having visitation rights every Saturday; shared custody is contingent on Daniel finding a steady job and suitable residence within the next three months.

 Awards